mtaut/myFlixList-client/README.md

+# myFlixList React App

-myFlixList-client is the client-side project for my myFlixList movie app based on the existing servier-side code (REST API and database). myFlixList is an app for movie enthusiasts who enjoy reading information about movies.
+myFlixList-client is an app built with React and is the client-side project based on the existing server-side code (REST API and database), myFlixList. myFlixList is a movie app that allows users to register an account, view information about movies, and add movies to a list of their favorites.
 The app is a single page with routing and several interface views.

 ## myFlixList-client